spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 Hydra is another versatile tool well worth putting in your cheat sheet.
 Here's the command I drew up:

->>hydra -l "root" -P rockyou.txt 10.10.10.10 http-post-form "/phpmyadmin/index.php:pma_username=^USER^&pma_password=^PASS^&server=1&target=index.php&token=229b41f3a9baa221b3a9939893367538:#1045 Cannot log in to the MySQL server" -t 50 -V
+>hydra -l "root" -P rockyou.txt 10.10.10.10 http-post-form "/phpmyadmin/index.php:pma_username=^USER^&pma_password=^PASS^&server=1&target=index.php&token=229b41f3a9baa221b3a9939893367538:#1045 Cannot log in to the MySQL server" -t 50 -V

 I specified the username guessing that it would be the default.
 Then select a wordlist.
 I actually used smaller ones but they were unsuccessful.
 In general, don't use the big gun unless you have to.
 Since we identified a HTTP POST, we tell Hydra to use POST.
 Then we build the Hydra parameters.
 It's basically "page:parameters:error".
 Note the variables ^USER^ and ^PASS^.

 I let this run and grabbed a cup of tea.
 I come back to success!
 That was quick.
 Wait...
 Hydra stopped but it isn't displaying a password...
 Note that I ran the command with "-V" or verbose, so it would output the attempts as they happened.
 I noticed it stopeped at a specific line in the rockyou.txt file, so I open rockyou.txt.
 It stopped after it tried a 3 character password.
 Why?!?!!?!?!? (notice the amount of question marks and exclamation points)

 Let's try the password in the browser.
 Oh...
 I get a different error.
 I play with it some more and realize if you give it less than 4 characters, you get an error that the password cannot be blank.
 Ok, now I get it.
-The password policy is probably at least 6 characters or something, so when we try less than than, we get a different error than the one I fed Hydra.
+The password policy is probably at least 6 characters or something, so when we try less than than that, we get a different error than the one I fed Hydra.
 I look at the Hyrda docs to see if I can enter 2 different error codes.
 Nope.
 Looks like it only supports one.

 Then a tiny lightbulb goes off in my head... it would be faster and I wouldn't get the error if I just stripped values less than 5 characters or so in my password list.
 I copy rockyou to a local directory.
-I know sed can do this, but I'm not a Linux wizard... so I google.
+I know sed can do this, but I'm not a Linux wizard... so I search the interwebs.

->>sed '/^.\{,4\}$/d' rockyou.txt -i
+>sed '/^.\{,5\}$/d' rockyou.txt -i

-To verify, I open rockyou.txt in Vim and look for lines of 4 characters:
+To verify, I open rockyou.txt in Vim (like a rational human being.
+Who uses nano?) and look for lines of 5 characters:

->>/^.\{,4}$/
+>/^.\{,5}$/

 Looks like we are in business.
 I run Hydra again with the new passowrd list.
 And wait.
 And wait.
 I go though all my notes so far.
 Did I miss anything?
 Should we spin up a Hydra to brute force SSH at the same time?
 Could this box be all about brute force?